 On June 4, the firm began practicing under the new name, Crowe LLP.
 At the same time, CHAN Healthcare, already part of Crowe, became Crowe Healthcare Risk Consulting LLC.
 The international accounting network, Crowe Horwath International, rebranded as Crowe Global.

-In May, as part of its continued investment in technology and data, Crowe named Justin Bass the firm’s first chief data science officer and established the new data science business unit.
+In May, as part of its continued investment in technology and data, Crowe named its first chief data science officer.

 In January, the personnel of TRU8, a risk consulting firm with deep specialized knowledge and experience in the RSA Archer platform, joined Crowe.
 In December, Crowe purchased Asset Optimization Group, LLC (AOG), a healthcare technology and consulting firm specializing in a data-driven approach to asset management, from Hylant Group, Inc. Also in December, the firm welcomed the personnel from Sixred, an award-winning software consultancy specializing in cloud-based enterprise solutions from Oracle NetSuite, Adaptive Insights, Avalara and Dell Boomi.